Stemming from the core values of the Kingsthorne Tree, children are encouraged to develop the following skills:

 - Year 4 work in teams to run charity events throughout the year.
 This includes Macmillan Coffee Morning, Children in Need, NSPCC and the RSPCA.
 They learn about the work of the charity and help to organise fund raising across the school.

-- Year 5 Play Leaders.
+- Year 5 are Play Leaders.
 Did you know that while children in this country spend 25% of their school day on the playground?
-For this reason a team of Year 5 pupils are chosen, along with the 15 lunchtime supervisors, to receive valuable training in play leadership.
-The sessions are led by Aspire coaches and the children and lunchtime supervisors then take part in the Play Maker award which aims to develop skills such as organisation, communication and teamwork.
-In addition, it is hoped that through this the children will improve their confidence and self-esteem.
+For this reason a team of Year 5 pupils have been chosen, along with the 15 lunchtime supervisors, to receive valuable training in play leadership.
+The sessions were led by Aspire coaches and the children and lunchtime supervisors then took part in the Play Maker award which aims to develop skills such as organisation, communication and teamwork.
 Each day, a team of up to 3 Year 5 play leaders lead lunchtime play activities, under the watchful supervision of the lunchtime supervisors.
 Each child is visible due to their brightly coloured red hoodies.